nmxmxh/master-ovasabi/docs/generated/internal/server/README.md

 ##### Stop

+### WebSocketBus

+### WebSocketEvent

 ## Functions

 ### RegisterAllServices

+RegisterAllServices registers all gRPC services with the server.

+### RegisterMediaUploadHandlers

+RegisterMediaUploadHandlers registers all media upload endpoints to the mux.

+### RegisterWebSocketHandlers

 ### Run

 Run starts the main server, including gRPC, health, and metrics endpoints.

+### SecurityUnaryServerInterceptor

+SecurityUnaryServerInterceptor creates a new unary server interceptor that logs request details and checks authorization.

+### StartHTTPServer

+StartHTTPServer sets up and starts the HTTP server in a goroutine.

 ### StreamServerInterceptor